NitinReddy-A/SchemaMapper_DataQualityFixer/README.md

 - Log level selectable in sidebar (DEBUG/INFO/WARNING/ERROR).
 - Logs appear inline in the app (expander) and rotate in `logs/app.log`.

-### Running Without LLM
+### LLM Usage

-All core features work without an API key.
-LLM augmentation is used only when enabled:

-- Header LLM mapping for unmapped headers
-- Proposing new canonical headers (with description, example, synonyms, regex)
+The LLM is always enabled as a backup.
+It is called only when:

+- No JSON match is found for a header mapping
-- Cleaning suggestions when deterministic logic cannot suggest a fix
+- Deterministic cleaning cannot produce a compliant value

-If `OPENAI_API_KEY` is absent or OpenAI SDK is missing, LLM paths are skipped safely.
+If `OPENAI_API_KEY` is absent, these backup calls are skipped and the app continues deterministically.

 ### Example Data